Uberspace/lab/source/guide_postgresql.rst

 Configure the Unix Socket
 -------------------------

 The Unix socket will be configured to the standard port.
-You must set the environment varables with your new port:
+You must set the environment variables with your new port:

 Edit your ``~/.bashrc`` and add the following content: